ietf-scitt/draft-birkholz-scitt-receipts/draft-birkholz-scitt-receipts.md

 run the MTH algorithm and record the position and value of every intermediate hash concatenated and hashed first with the digest of the leaf, then with the resulting intermediate hash value.
 (Most implementations instead record all intermediate hash computations, so that they can produce all inclusion proofs for a given tree by table lookups.)

-## Encoding Signed Envelopes into Tree Leaves
+## Encoding To-Be-Signed into Tree Leaves

-This section describes the encoding of signed envelopes and auxiliary ledger entries into the leaf bytestrings passed as input to the Merkle Tree function.
+This section describes the encoding of To-Be-Signed (TBS) and auxiliary ledger entries into the leaf bytestrings passed as input to the Merkle Tree function.

 Each bytestring is computed from three inputs:

 - `internal_hash`: a string of HASH_SIZE bytes;
 - `internal_data`: a string of at most 1024 bytes; and
-- `data_hash`: either the HASH of the CBOR-encoded Countersign_structure of the signed envelope, using the CBOR encoding described in {{deterministic-cbor}}, or a bytestring of size HASH_SIZE filled with zeroes for auxiliary ledger entries.
+- `data_hash`: either the HASH of the TBS bytes, or a bytestring of size HASH_SIZE filled with zeroes for auxiliary ledger entries.

 as the concatenation of three hashes: